LeafyLuigi/sulfide/README.md

 This repo is for the "Sulfide" Discord Theme CSS class list.

 The basis for the backend was created by [Zerthox](https://github.com/Zerthox) originally from his long-abandoned [DiscordSelectors](https://github.com/zerthox/discordselectors) repo.

-All "functional" code is written in [SCSS](https://sass-lang.com/), specifically targeting Dart Sass.
+All functional code is written in [SCSS](https://sass-lang.com/), specifically targeting Dart Sass.
 [See Sass' documentation for installation](https://sass-lang.com/install/).

 For support, feel free to join the [Pyrite Support Server](https://discord.gg/EeQQTWbTf5).
+A channel exists for updates to be forwarded to your server as well.

 ## Usage